I have a bachelors in biology and put forth the time is where the difficulty lies.

 3. This requirement to make the CRNA degree a terminal one extends to all advanced practice nursing degrees.
 It is part of the initiative to shift responsibility of care much more.
 It used to be that MDs were the only ones to make major decisions about a patient’s care.
 Now, that is shifting much more towards nurses, and doctors are specializing more.
 RNs used to perform many of the duties that current CNAs perform.

 So, the net result of these changes is that the future CRNA will be more autonomous than the CRNA of today.
-The more the government steps in to health care, the more they’re going to want to lower costs, and a DNP prepared CRNA is cheaper than an anesthesiologist any day of the week.
-Most CRNAs will gladly welcome more autonomy and respect, and I think that ultimately, the DNP will help assist with that.
+The more the government steps in to health care, the more they’re going to want to lower costs, and I think that ultimately, the DNP will help assist with that.

-But, back to the other side of things (your side), I will admit to you that when I started this site 5 years ago, and found out about this change to the DNP, I was pretty upset.
-It took me a long time to reel in my disappointment and see the brighter side of this change.
+But, back to the other side of things (your side), I will admit to you that when I started this site 5 years ago, and see the brighter side of this change.

 Times change.
 We must change with them.